-The Academic Resource Center (ARC) exists to provide academic resources to students in the form of tutoring, both individual and group sessions, and writing review and oversight.
+The Academic Support Center (ASC) exists to provide academic support to students in the form of tutoring, both individual and group sessions, and writing review and oversight.
+Its support also expands to cover overseeing the Principles of Christian Scholarship and Learning Disabilities programs on campus.
 The Center also aids in promoting a healthy, encouraging, and curious academic atmosphere that attempts to bring together the LPU community in serving Christ through the dedication and transformation of the mind.

-To schedule an appointment, students can either email arc@lifepacific.edu or follow the link at https://www.lifepacific.edu/academic-resource-center.

-To see current ARC semester open hours and times/locations of weekly class tutoring groups, see https://www.lifepacific.edu/academic-resource-center.
+To schedule an appointment, students can either email asc@lifepacific.edu or follow the link at https://lpuacademicsupportcenter.setmore.com/.
+To see current ASC semester open hours and times/locations of weekly class tutoring groups.